driskull/2022-ds-build-a-custom-ui-for-api-widgets/index.md

 Business logic of the widget

-- Extend `esri/core/Accessor`
+- Extends `esri/core/Accessor`
-- Provide APIs to support View
+- Provides APIs to support View
-- Focus on business logic
+- Focuses on business logic
 - No DOM structure

 ---